sarangtripathi/Dice-Challenge/README.md

 # Dice-Challenge
 No fighting from now on b/w players.
-Introducing this random dice generator. yes working.
+Introducing the random dice generator.
+Live link shared soon.